felleslosninger/idporten-actuator-starter/README.md

 - prometheus dependency can be removed
 - any project.version or info.version can be removed from config.
 - remember to check if the build-info goal is set as described in the Configuration section
-- TESTS: there might be issues with the tests since the management.server.port is set in the lib config.
-It's safest to set management.server.port=0 in the test application.yaml to make sure it's set to a random port and that you don't need as many test adjustments. look at the tests in maskinporten for tips.
+- TESTS: there might be issues with the tests if you don't have a "root" application.yaml in your test resources, since the management.server.port is set to other than default.
+It's safest to set ```management.server.port=``` in the test application.yaml to make sure it's set to a random port and that you don't need as many test adjustments.
 - you _may_ use the IDPortenActuatorWebSecurityProperties in place of the WebSecurityProperties, if you have one.
 Then you don't have to worry about adding new endpoints if the library adds a new one.